mmsaki/whale_portfolio/README.md

 ## [🚧 1.
 Background](#🚧-1-background)

-* I just learned these quantitative analysis techniques with Python and Pandas, the goal is to determine which portfolio is performing the best across multiple areas:
+* Using Python and Pandas, determine which portfolio is performing the best across multiple areas:
     * volatility
     * returns
     * risk